-[0072] As a result, for different points in time and grid points a dataset is obtained which comprises a mix of accuracy of location determinations, determined either from the direct measurements, predictions or interpolations.
+[0117] As a result, for different points in time and grid points a dataset is obtained which comprises a mix of accuracy of location determinations, determined either from the direct measurements, predictions or interpolations.

-[0073] From such a dataset, a clustering of grid points can be performed.
+[0118] From such a dataset, a clustering of grid points can be performed.
 For example, the clustering clusters all grid points together in a suitable manner such that within the next 24 hours, 48 hours or any arbitrary time span the mower is able to process the lawn by means of mowing operation and a respective movement trajectory that covers these clustered grid points.
 The clustering may select a suitable starting time point for the mowing operation.

-[0074] Figure 4 shows a first set of clustered grid points with respect to a given starting time point.
-Within the grid 108 the individual grid points are either marked with filled circles, empty circles or stars.
+[0119] Figure 10 shows a first set of clustered grid points with respect to a given starting time point.
+The clustering is assumed to include as criterion one of the above described parameters characterizing the soil.
+Additionally, the clustering is based on the accuracy of the location determination, determined as described above.
+[0120] Within the grid 108 the individual grid points are either marked with filled circles, empty circles or stars.
 Some of the grid points miss any markings.
 This is based on the assumption that when starting the mowing operation at a given time point and moving the mower along the trajectory 410, location determination is possible with sufficient high accuracy (accuracy of the location determination during the guiding fulfilling a second minimum quality criterion).
 The filled circles 400 represent grid points for which the accuracy of the possible location determination is available from satellite repeat cycle based prediction processes.
 The empty circles 404 represent grid points for which the accuracy of the possible location determination is available from broadcast Ephemeride calculations.
 The stars 402 represent grid points for which the accuracy of the possible location determination was determined by means of interpolation.

-[0075] Further shown in figure 4 is an area of 408 which contains only one marked grid point.
+[0121] Further shown in figure 10 is an area of 408 which contains only one marked grid point.
 The reason is understandable from figure 5 which shows the area 108 is partially shadowed by an obstacle 500, a tree.
 In figure 4 the presence of the tree is illustrated by the contour line 406.
-The reason for the shadowing it is understandable from figure 5.
+The reason for the shadowing it is understandable from figure 11.
 Here, a satellite 200 is illustrated, wherein the obstacle 500 shadows the signals sent by the satellite 200 within shadow area of 502 of the work area 108.
 The finer the discretization of the work area with coordinate grid points, and the more data on achievable location accuracy is available in a clustering, the more precise will be the exact shape of the shadow area of 502.
-Since in figure 4 the grid is rough and the amount of data on achievable location accuracy within the are 408 is low, the trajectory 410 must completely omit area 408 since accurate GNSS based navigation is not possible within that area for the given time point of starting the mowing operation.
+Since in figure 10 the grid is rough and the amount of data on achievable location accuracy within the are 408 is low, the trajectory 410 must completely omit area 408 since accurate GNSS based navigation is not possible within that area for the given time point of starting the mowing operation.

-[0076] Regarding figure 5 it is assumed, that still within area of 408 a precise location determination of the mower is not possible.
+[0122] Regarding figure 11 it is assumed, that still within area of 408 a precise location determination of the mower is not possible.
 However, since for the grid points of the border line of area 408 additional data on achievable location accuracy is available.
-The respective trajectory 410 may be modified compared to figure 4 to also cover this area 408.
+The respective trajectory 410 may be modified compared to figure 10 to also cover this area 408.